nubosoftware/linux-remote-desktop/README.md

-# Nubo Bootstrap
+# Linux Remote Desktop

-# What is Nubo Bootstrap
+# What is Linux Remote Desktop

 # Running using docker